pickleheads-com/evaluation/README.md

 If you need clarification or any additional context, please don't hesitate to email `review@pickleheads.com` and ask questions!

+**Important:** The use of AI tools (including chatbots, code completion, or text generation services) is strictly prohibited during this evaluation.
+Your submission should reflect your own expertise, judgment, and critical thinking abilities.

 _Note:_ This repository is not a fully functional project.
 Please pretend that the pull request is adding a feature to a much larger, fully functioning web application.